-The effect of the transaction on Section 125 cafeteria plan nondiscrimination testing should also be considered.
+The effect of the business transaction on Section 125 nondiscrimination testing (applicable to cafeteria plan benefits) and Section 105 nondiscrimination testing (applicable to self-insured group health plans) should also be considered.
 When the buyer acquires the stock (or assets) of a business, the inclusion of the newly acquired employees and structure of their benefits can potentially impact nondiscrimination test results.